Fish sandwich (fast food)

 Diet Ratings

-Contains fish (animal protein).
-Breading may contain eggs.
+Contains fish, an animal product.
+Batter may contain eggs.
 Tartar sauce typically contains dairy.
-Multiple animal products.
+Multiple animal-derived ingredients make this incompatible with vegan diet.

 Controversy Index